Research on and with the Outcomes Framework and MARA

 - Impact of background knowledge of client on assessment: are assessment scores impacted by assessors’ background knowledge of clients?

 - Alignment with other assessment tools: How do the elements in the Framework align with assessment parameters from other relevant tools?
-Can the Framework be validated against them
+Can the Framework be validated against them?
+(Dr. Steve Harvey is interested to explore this possibility.

 - Assessing: process